11 min read

 The Listora migrator reads the source plugin’s database tables directly and brings listings, categories, custom field values, and images over while preserving URLs, so existing Google rankings survive.
 Sites under a thousand listings finish in minutes.
 Larger sites run through Action Scheduler in the background so the admin does not time out.

-Does Listora work with BuddyPress profiles?
+Does Listora work with BuddyPress?

 Can I run Listora as a private members-only directory?